K-Sato1995/gatsbyBlog/content/posts/Web-Application-Database-servers/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Server
-description: In this post, I will break down three main servers that are used for web-applications which are web server, application server and database server.
+description: "In this post, I will break down three main servers that are used for web-applications which are web server, application server and database server."
 ---
 In this post, I will break down three main `servers` that are used for web-applications which are `web server`, `application server` and `database server`.